Gianne818/java_prog/README.md

 ## Principles of OOP

 - **Encapsulation**
   Bundling data (fields) and methods that operate on the data into a single unit (class), and restricting access to some of the object's components.
+It is also known as information hiding.
 This protects the integrity of the data by preventing outside code from directly modifying it.

 - **Inheritance**
   Mechanism that allows one class to acquire the properties and behaviors (fields and methods) of another class.
 This promotes code reusability and establishes a natural hierarchy between classes.